bnb-chain/greenfield-storage-provider/docs/modules/approver.md

     // PostCreateBucketApproval is called after HandleCreateBucketApprovalTask, it can recycle resources, make statistics and do some other operations.
     PostCreateBucketApproval(ctx context.Context, task task.ApprovalCreateBucketTask)

+    // PreMigrateBucketApproval prepares to handle MigrateBucketApproval, it can do some
+    // checks such as checking for duplicates, if limitation of SP has been reached, etc.
+    PreMigrateBucketApproval(ctx context.Context, task task.ApprovalMigrateBucketTask) error
+    // HandleMigrateBucketApprovalTask handles the MigrateBucketApproval, it can set expired height, sign the MsgMigrateBucket and so on.
+    HandleMigrateBucketApprovalTask(ctx context.Context, task task.ApprovalMigrateBucketTask) (bool, error)
+    // PostMigrateBucketApproval is called after HandleMigrateBucketApprovalTask, it can recycle resources, make statistics
+    // and do some other operations.
+    PostMigrateBucketApproval(ctx context.Context, task task.ApprovalMigrateBucketTask)

     // PreCreateObjectApproval prepares to handle CreateObjectApproval, it can do some checks such as check for duplicates, if limitation of SP has been reached, etc.
     PreCreateObjectApproval(ctx context.Context, task task.ApprovalCreateObjectTask) error
     // HandleCreateObjectApprovalTask handles the CreateObjectApproval, it can set expired height, sign the MsgCreateObject and so on.